p0lycarpio/tracs-gatsby/content/articles/gilberto-gil/index.en.md

 <div class="tracs-resource left" data-id="17"></div>

-_Tropicália_ claimed the heritage of both Brazilian modernism and of the _Anthropophagic Manifesto_ written by poet Oswald de Andrade.
-Published in 1928, the text opened with a provocative interrogation: "Tupi or not Tupi?
+_Tropicália_ claimed the heritage of both Brazilian modernism and of the _Anthropophagic Manifesto_ written by poet Oswald de Andrade. draft in 1928, the text opened with a provocative interrogation: "Tupi or not Tupi?
 That is the question."
 For in the image of Tupinamba Indians who devoured their enemies to absorb their vital energy, Brazilian artists